Renaissance: Science

+A suitable environment had developed to question classical scientific doctrine.
+The discovery in 1492 of the New World by Christopher Columbus challenged the classical worldview.
+The works of Ptolemy (in geography) and Galen (in medicine) were found to not always match everyday observations.
+As the Reformation and Counter-Reformation clashed, the Northern Renaissance showed a decisive shift in focus from Aristotelean natural philosophy to chemistry and the biological sciences (botany, anatomy, and medicine).

+Some view this as a "Scientific Revolution", heralding the beginning of the modern age, others as an acceleration of a continuous process stretching from the ancient world to the present day.
+Copernicus, in De revolutionibus orbium coelestium (On the Revolutions of the Heavenly Spheres), posited that the Earth moved around the Sun.
+De humani corporis fabrica (On the Workings of the Human Body) by Andreas Vesalius, gave a new confidence to the role of dissection, observation, and the mechanistic view of anatomy.

 Music

 From this changing society emerged a common, unifying musical language, in particular the polyphonic style of the Franco-Flemish school.
 The development of printing made distribution of music possible on a wide scale.
 Demand for music as entertainment and as an activity for educated amateurs increased with the emergence of a bourgeois class.
-Dissemination of chansons, motets, and masses throughout Europe coincided with the unification of polyphonic practice into the fluid style that culminated in the second half of the sixteenth century in the work of composers such as Palestrina, Lassus, Victoria, and William Byrd.
+Dissemination of chansons, motets, and masses throughout Europe coincided with the unification of polyphonic practice into the fluid style that culminated in the second half of the sixteenth century in the work of composers such as Giovanni Pierluigi da Palestrina, Orlande de Lassus, Tomás Luis de Victoria, and William Byrd.